CAI BE, THE HIDDEN CHARM OF THE MEKONG DELTA

 Let's go for adventure!

 + Boat trip in the zig zag of the arroyos to discover a generous, luxuriant nature that nourishes a rich and varied craft industry.
-With the vegetable we make a whole bunch of objects, from the hat to the kitchen utensil, from the basket to the table.
-We also make some beautiful delicacies such as coconut with which small family factories make coconut-based sweets but also puffed rice cakes or rice cakes terribly addictive.
+With the vegetables we make a whole bunch of objects, from the hat to the kitchen utensil, from the basket to the table.
+We also make some beautiful delicacies such as coconut with which small family factories make coconut-based sweets but also puffed rice cakes and other similar foods.

 + Bike ride to get inland, to pedal along rice paddies and market gardening areas.
 Cycling through small bucolic paths to reach hamlets where the lives of people spoiled by fertile land, abundant water and omnipresent sunshine can be peacefully enjoyed.